ISISComputingGroup/ibex_developers_manual/The-GUI.md

 - [Control System Studio (CS-Studio)](GUI-CSS): Notes on Control System Studio.
 - [GUI Chats](Code-Chats): Notes of GUI chats (now called "Code Chats") that have taken place.
 - [Other](GUI-Other): Notes on all other elements related to the GUI.
+- [Local files and Startup](Local-files-and-start-up): Notes on processes happening at the start up and user directory files